turnono/82ndrop/README.md

 ### How to Use:

-1. Sign in with your Google account
+1. **Sign in** with your Google account
-2. Click "Start Creating" to open the chat interface
+2. **Start chatting** - click "Start Creating" or the "+" button to begin a new session
-3. Describe your video idea (e.g., "Create a morning routine video for busy people")
+3. **Describe your video idea** (e.g., "Create a morning routine video for busy people")
-4. Receive layered composition templates ready for video editing
+4. **Receive intelligent compositions** - layered templates optimized for vertical video
+5. **Access conversation history** - all sessions saved with smart titles in the sidebar
+6. **Switch between sessions** - click any previous conversation to continue
-5. Copy JSON output to use in your video editing workflow
+7. **Copy JSON output** to use directly in your video editing workflow

 ## 🎬 Output Format